florian-h05/webrtc-sip-gw/README.md

 #### Install & Trust Certificate on Clients

-Copy the `sipgw.crt` (only this file, not the key!) to your clients and open the file.
+Copy the `fullchain.pem` certificate file to your clients and open the file.

 On Android and Windows, a popup with a certificate installation wizard should open up.